How to Use Hidden Filter with Components

 For example, we add such options:

-Add the Component to the Page/Template
+Add the Component on the Page/Template

 Open the page or template where you want to use the component.
 In this tutorial, we head to WordPress Dashboard > Pages > Add New and open the Elementor page builder.